bioinfo-pf-curie/as-mapping/mapping_pipeline/README.md

 ## CONFIG File

-The `CONFIG.sh` file contains all the informations and paths for a simulation.
+The `CONFIG` file contains all the informations and paths for a simulation.

 * The different path of the tools :